Emma Bunce

-Bunce is the current President of the Royal Astronomical Society; her term began on 26 June 2020 and will run for two years.
+Bunce served as President of the Royal Astronomical Society from 26 June 2020 to May 2022.

 Early life and education

 Bunce grew up in Worthing.
-In 1989 she watched the Horizon BBC documentary on Neptune with images taken by Voyager 2 and was inspired to become a space scientist.
+In 1989 she watched the Horizon documentary on Neptune with images taken by Voyager 2 and was inspired to become a space scientist.

 She was educated at Davison High School (a C of E girls school) and Worthing College (a sixth form college), where she graduated in 1994.
 She studied physics with space science at the University of Leicester and earned her Master of Physics (MPhys) degree in 1998.

 In 1998 Bunce began her doctoral training with Stan Cowley, investigating the magnetosphere of Jupiter.
 Her thesis, Large-scale current systems in the Jovian Magnetosphere, looked at the radial current systems of the middle magnetosphere of Jupiter.
 She used data from Pioneer 10, Pioneer 11, Voyager 1, Voyager 2 and Ulysses.
 The interaction between Jupiter and the surrounding plasma environment is influenced by the magnetic field.
 On Jupiter, the plasma is mainly produced in the volcanic moon Io.